MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 	When designing your new passwords, keep in mind Microsoft's password guidelines: <br>

-	- Minimum length of 8 character, with at least:
+	- Minimum length of 8 characters, with at least:
 	   - 1 uppercase character
 	   - 1 lowercase character
 	   - 1 special character